etiennestuder/gradle-jooq-plugin/README.md

 ==================

 # Overview
 [Gradle](http://www.gradle.org) plugin that integrates [jOOQ](http://www.jooq.org).
-For each source set, the plugin adds a task to generate the jOOQ Java sources from a given database schema, and includes the generated sources in that source set.
+For each jOOQ configuration declared in the build, the plugin adds a task to generate the jOOQ Java sources from a given database schema, and includes the generated sources in the specified source set.
+Multiple configurations are supported.
 The code generation tasks fully participate in the Gradle uptodate checks.

 You can find out more details about the actual jOOQ source code generation in the [jOOQ documentation](http://www.jooq.org/doc/3.3/manual/code-generation).